-- "we," "us," "our," the "Company," and "Radware" are to Radware Ltd. and its subsidiaries; - "ordinary shares" are to our Ordinary Shares, par value NIS 0.05 per share; - "Companies Law" or the "Israeli Companies Law" are to the Israeli Companies Law, 5759-1999, as amended; - the "SEC" are to the U.S. Securities and Exchange Commission; - "U.S. GAAP" are to generally accepted accounting principles in the United States; - "NASDAQ" are to the NASDAQ Global Market (formerly, the Nasdaq National Market); - "dollars", "\$" or "US\$" are to U.S. dollars; and - "NIS" or "shekels" are to New Israeli Shekels.
+"we," "us," "our," the "Company," and "Radware" are to Radware Ltd. and its subsidiaries;

+"ordinary shares" are to our Ordinary Shares, par value NIS 0.05 per share;

+"Companies Law" or the "Israeli Companies Law" are to the Israeli Companies Law, 5759-1999, as amended;

+the "SEC" are to the U.S. Securities and Exchange Commission;

+the "U.S." are to the United States;

+"U.S. GAAP" are to generally accepted accounting principles in the United States;

+"NASDAQ" are to the NASDAQ Global Market (formerly, the Nasdaq National Market);

+"dollars", "\$" or "US\$" are to U.S. dollars; and

+"NIS" or "shekels" are to New Israeli Shekels.

-We have registered trademarks for, among others, Radware®; Radware Logo: ©; OnDemand Switch®; Alteon®; APSolute®; LinkProof®; DefensePro®; CID®; SIPDirector®; AppDirector®; AppXcel®; AppXML®; AppWall®; APSolute Insite®; Triangulation®; SmartNat®; StringMatch Engine®; Web Server Director®; Fireproof®; SecureFlow®; APSolute Vision®; VAdapter®;VADI® (Virtual Application Delivery Infrastructure); vDirect®; Alteon VA®; Radware ADC Fabric®; AppShape®; FastView®; DefenseFlow®; TeraVIP®; Virtual Director®; and DefensePipe and we have trademark applications pending for, among others, "ADC FabricTM", "ADC-VX"TM and "Inflight"TM.
+We have registered trademarks for, among others, Radware@; Radware Logo: (), OnDernand Switch@; Alteon@; APSolute@; LinkProof@; DefensePro@; CID@; SIPDirector@; AppDirector@; AppXcel@; AppXML@; AppWall@; APSolute Insite@; Triangulation@; SmartNat@; StringMatch Engine@; Web Server Director@; Fireproof@; SecureFlow@; APSolute Vision@; VAdapter@; VADI@ (Virtual Application Delivery Infrastructure); vDirect@; Alteon VA@; AppShape@; FastView@; DefenseFlow@; TeraVIP@; Virtual Director@; and DefensePipe@ and we have trademark applications pending for, among others, "ADC FabricTM", "ADC-VX"TM, "Inflight"TM, "ADC Fabric"TM and "Virtual DefensePro"TM.
 Unless the context otherwise indicates, all other trademarks and trade names appearing in this annual report are owned by their respective holders.